appscode/blog/content/post/kubedb-v2024.12.19/index.md

     name: memcd-quickstart
 ```

 If the secret is referenced, the operator will update the .spec.authSecret.name with the new secret name.
-Here is the Yaml:
+Here is the yaml of new Secret:
-New Secret:

 ```yaml
 apiVersion: v1